California-Planet-Search/radvel/README.md

 ## Attribution

-Written by BJ Fulton, Erik Petigura, and Sarah Blunt.
-Fulton et al. (in prep.)
+Written by BJ Fulton, Erik Petigura, Sarah Blunt, and Evan Sinukoff.
+Fulton et al. (submitted to PASP)

 Please cite the following DOI if you wish to make use of this software in any publication.